DariusHay/react-books-search/README.md

 ## Description

 This is an App where the user can search books by name or author and see details about the book if found.
-The User also has the ability to save books to, or delete books from a collection of saved books.
+The User also has the ability to save books to or delete books from a collection of saved books.

 ## Table of Content